 The high angle is, of course, impersonal by its very nature.
 As with subjective and objective camera views on the lateral plane, we can see camera angles that diverge from eye level as increasingly objective, more third person in terms of our literary analogy.
 This applies especially to higher angles.
 A very high angle is called a “God’s eye view,” suggesting its omniscient, removed point-of-view: distant, separate from the scene, a world view, philosophical and contemplative.
 We see all parts of the scene, all interacting forces equally without particularly identifying with any of them.
-See the example from Fargo (right).
+See the example from Fargo (left).

 The same is not quite as true for low angles.
 Although any time we get away from human eye level we are decreasing our subjective identification with the characters, low angles can become more subjective in other ways.
 Clearly a very low angle can be a dog’s eye view: especially if it is cut in right after a shot of the dog and then the very low angle moves somewhat erratically and in the manner of a dog.

 This was used very effectively in the film Wolf, when the character turns into a werewolf.
 There is a special rig, called “Doggy-cam” specifically designed for these types of shots.
 The relative subjectiveness of a shot relates to things for which we have a height reference: a very low lens height can be a pig’s view, an eye level POV can be a stalker POV and perhaps a 7 or 8 foot lens height could be a giants or a robots POV, but beyond that we do not have a subject reference and it is no longer subjective, it is perceived by the audience as an objective view and nothing more.
 With low angles, the subject tends to dominate us.
 If the subject is a character, that actor will seem more powerful and dominant.
-Welles used low angles extensively in Citizen Kane (left) to suggest the power and overbearing personality of the central character.
+Welles used low angles extensively in Citizen Kane (right) to suggest the power and overbearing personality of the central character.
 Any time the actor being viewed is meant to be menacing or frightening to the character we are associating the POV with, a low angle is usually appropriate.
 Certainly if it is any sort of villain or monster, an eye level shot will diminish the sense of danger.

 Jason J. Tomaric is an Emmy-winning director and cinematographer in Los Angeles, and produces the online filmmaking resource, FilmSkills.com.
 FilmSkills uses dozens of instructional videos from hundreds of working film industry experts to enhance students’ learning experience.